Accessibility Tools

 What are the symptoms?

-• Numbness and tingling - this can occur in the thumb.
-First, middle and half of the ring finger and may be painful or not.
-In mild cases it comes on when the wrist is held bent in one direction for a long period of time or at night time.
+• Numbness and tingling - this typically occurs in the thumb, first, middle and half of the ring finger and may be painful or not.
+In mild cases it only comes on when the wrist is held bent in one direction for a long period of time or at night time.
 Patients may wake up with a tingling, dead hand.
 In severe cases the fingers and thumb can be permanently numb.

 • Aching and pain – this is often in the hand and comes on with tingling.
 It may also start at the wrist and cause pain up the arm.